UnscriptedVN/mastina/README.md

 ### Templates

-There are two main template files (tmpl) that cane be customized:
+There are two main template files (tmpl) that can be customized:

 - `logo.tmpl` controls the logo in the navigation bar.
 - `index_helper.tmpl` controls the front page, ranging from the jumbotron at the top to the main content below it.